UniboDIFABiophysics/programmingCourseDIFA/Lesson_09_DataFrame_and_Pandas.md

 To perform a pivot one chooses:
 * one column whose unique values are going to be the new index
 * one column whose unique values are going to be the new column names
-* one column whose values are going to be fill the new tabls
+* one column whose values are going to be fill the new table

 if there is more than one value that correspond to each pair of values (index and column) then one needs to specify some aggregation function to summarize those values, such as sum, average, counts, standard deviation, etc...